 e) Filling the Gender Gap and Addressing Diversity: In a liberalised and commercialised environment, knowledge of economics, management, marketing and soft skills become essential to effectively running a business.
-Recruiting personnel in these areas, as well as in more technical areas, is essential.
-As a result, the industry must look to recruit individuals currently underrepresented in aviation.
+The industry must look to recruit individuals currently underrepresented in aviation.
 In particular, recruiting more women will be required, since the percentage of women in the industry is relatively low, compared to the percentage of women in the workforce, in general.

 f) Automation and Artificial Intelligence: Aviation education should be pursued as a STEM field, focusing on helping recruits and current employees discover science and technology fundamentals.
 Expected developments in technology may have important implications for aviation jobs in the future and the training of personnel to undertake these positions.
-Unmanned and remotely controlled aircraft may question the need to train pilots; robots may be able to undertake many operational tasks currently undertaken by people; blockchain technology may reduce errors and the need for control; while artificial intelligence may render data analysts and managers less important if not redundant.